Jewish no Bris is about the choices of the parents.

 WHAT TAKES PLACE AT A NAMING CEREMONY WITH RABBI ANDREA FRANK

 Rabbi Andrea put together a beautiful, meaningful Naming Ceremony for our Sons.
-This is a brief overview, and will leave you with deep connection and joy that a Brit Shalom Naming Ceremony was the right decision that fit you.
-Picture this…
+This is a brief overview and will leave you with deep connection and joy that a Brit Shalom Naming Ceremony was the right decision that fits you.

 - Rabbi Andrea Frank’s baby naming ceremony for our sons takes place under the Chuppah because he is brought into the Covenant by his parents as he will be brought to the Chuppah on his wedding day.

-- He will be wrapped in a traditional tallit (tallis) and a pray recited for our sons to grow in health and goodness.
-That his life be enriched by the blessings of Torah (study), Chuppah (a good marriage) and Maasim Tovim (good deeds).
+- He will be wrapped in a traditional tallit (tallis) and a prayer recited for our sons to grow in health and goodness.
+That his life is enriched by the blessings of Torah (study), Chuppah (a good marriage), and Maasim Tovim (good deeds).

 - Beautiful prayers will be blessed upon your son surrounded by family and friends.
 For we are to praise G-d as children are a blessing.